syncfusion-content/javascript-docs/js/api/global.md

-Enum for grid as selectiontype
+The row selection behavior of grid